-The timer T3396 remains deactivated upon a PLMN change or inter-system change.
+The timer T3396 remains deactivated upon a PLMN change, SNPN change, or inter-system change.

 c) if the timer value indicates zero, the UE:

-1) shall stop timer T3396 associated with the corresponding DNN, if running
+1) shall stop timer T3396 associated with the corresponding DNN, if running.
+In an SNPN, the timer T3396 to be stopped includes: